patrickbirch/prevew_rst/TLS.rst

   2. Generate a CA key and certificate file with the server details
   3. Create the server TLS certificates using the CA keys, certs, and server details

-The command generates certificate files with the following attributes:
+The set of commands generate certificates with the following attributes:
   *  Server-pem - Certificate
   *  Server-key.pem - the private key
   *  ca.pem - Certificate Authority